Treasury Trust Company (Pittsburg, PA)

 Cause Details

-Closed along with the parent Traders' and Mechanics' bank by order of state banking examiners/temporary receiver due to inability to make clearings and maintain reserve.
+Closed by order of the State Banking Commissioner and temporary receiver after inability to make clearings and maintain reserve.

 Newspaper Excerpt